+- Develop a rough product plan.
 Clarify the risks and opportunities.
 This will help validate whether you have the right resources and help you determine timelines for tasks and milestones.

+- Define the key success factors.
 Why is the product valuable to the company, and how will you know you’ve succeeded?
 Define your particular success criteria, and validate these with stakeholders.

 Once you’ve done all the preparation, it’s time to gather the gang.
 In theory, the kickoff meeting should have plenty of energy and excitement, and team members should leave full of ideas and with a desire to explore solutions.
 In practice, however, kickoff meetings can be sleep-inducing and even totally awkward.

 Whether you’re a startup or an enterprise, the key to a great kickoff meeting is involving people, rather than merely reviewing your pre-kickoff documents.
-Kevin Hoffman, a design consultant at Rosenfeld Media, believes in taking a “design studio” approach16 to fostering creativity.
+Kevin Hoffman, a design consultant at Rosenfeld Media, believes in taking a “design studio” approach to fostering creativity.
 A classic approach to ideation in industrial design and architecture, this technique is all about building relationships with coworkers, and it can be executed with groups of between 10 to 60 people in under a few hours.
 Here are some useful activities for the group to get started:

 - Priority and feasibility plot.
 Plot the features you’ve discussed on a chart according to feasibility versus business value.

 - Card-sorting.
 Write the discussed features and functionality on index cards (ideally, fewer than 20), and then have each person sort the deck in order of priority, with the highest on top and the lowest on bottom.

 - 20-second gut test.
 Collect screenshots of web pages or product images, and show them in a presentation to the group.
 Each member should give each image a score between 1 and 5.
 This will tell you everyone’s aesthetic preferences.

 - Fishbowl conversations When discussing the pre-kickoff documents or doing group activities, arrange the seats in a circle (like a fishbowl) to give everyone in the group face-to-face contact and an opportunity to contribute.

 Adhering to a set of principles will keep you from going off track.
 Kevin Hoffman again provides a framework that will help whether your kickoff is in-person or remote:

+- Base the agenda on the research.
 Ideas and challenges that surface during research or stakeholder interviews should be front and center on the agenda.

+- Be as inclusive as possible.
 Including too many people up front is better than forgetting a stakeholder until you’re close to launch.

+- Build activities around risk-free exploration.
 The kickoff process should explore the full potential of what is possible.
 So, leave egos at the door.

+- Incorporate fun and creativity.
 Don’t be afraid to make it weird.
 Besides, team members might be thrilled to break from a traditional format.

-At UXPin23, we involve everyone in the company in new feature kickoffs.
+At UXPin, we involve everyone in the company in new feature kickoffs.
 Once a quarter, we conduct a two-hour company-wide strategy meeting in which employees and investors are invited to suggest product and design ideas.
 These tasks are recorded in Asana and visited weekly by our product team to prioritize the best ideas (as well as add new ones).
-We avoid “design by committee24” because, while anyone may contribute, the product lead has final say.
+We avoid “design by committee” because, while anyone may contribute, the product lead has final say.

 Concept maps are another helpful technique to define the tangible and intangible aspects of your product.
 Concept maps begin with a main idea (or concept) and then branch out to show how that main idea can be broken down into specific topics.

 Concept mapping is a structured process that focuses on a particular topic and that can involve the input of one or more participants.
-As explained in the The Guide to UX Design Process and Documentation28, the goal is to produce a visual that shows how ideas and concepts are interrelated.
+As explained in the The Guide to UX Design Process and Documentation, the goal is to produce a visual that shows how ideas and concepts are interrelated.
 When creating a concept map, keep these tips in mind:

 - Use specific language.
 The less the ambiguity, the greater the shared understanding.

 - Iterate frequently.
 Start drawing the map early in the product definition phase, and redraw frequently.
 With each iteration, you will discover new relationships between concepts.

 - Implement a hierarchy.
 Make a small set of key concepts and propositions more prominent, giving readers a sense of the general structure and enabling them to dive into detail as needed.

 - Involve stakeholders.
 The power of concept mapping lies in collaboration.
 So, validate it with stakeholders to ensure that your visions are aligned.

-Hugh Dubberly, CEO of Dubberly Design Office, believes that concept maps foster understanding by showing both the forest and the trees in a single view29.
+Hugh Dubberly, CEO of Dubberly Design Office, believes that concept maps foster understanding by showing both the forest and the trees in a single view.
 When overhauling Sun Microsystems’ Java website, he found this method to be instrumental in understanding the purpose and structure of its 110,000+ pages.
 He quickly experienced benefits such as a deeper understanding of technical infrastructure, more high-quality feedback and greater trust from stakeholders.

 At UXPin, our concept maps are informal but still recorded for later use.
 Once we’ve kicked off a new feature idea, our product team usually meets to start whiteboarding related concepts.
 For large releases, our CEO, Marcin Treder, will often join in the whiteboarding.
 After about 2 to 3 hours, we’re usually able to wrap up and snap a couple of photos to serve as quick references for wireframes and mockups.
 From about 10 to 15 sketches, usually 2 to 3 will make it to the next digital round.

 As a parallel process, you can also create concept mockups, which are quick sketches that show a product’s overall structure.
-As described in The Guide to Wireframing30, these vary in their level of fidelity, but they’re usually low-fidelity sketches with notes and annotations from others.
+As described in The Guide to Wireframing, these vary in their level of fidelity, but they’re usually low-fidelity sketches with notes and annotations from others.

 According to former AOL UX designers Richard Fulcher, Bryce Glass and Matt Leacock, concept mockups are a great foundation for later product documentation (PDF).
 Concept mockups can serve as early explorations for detailed mockups, early sketches for wireframes, and visuals for storyboards.
 Similar to concept maps, concept mockups provide a unique space to think differently, to generate a variety of ideas quickly, and to explore alternatives with stakeholders with low risk.

-Sean Hodge, editor at Tuts+, goes into great detail on the benefits of sketching for product design34.
+Sean Hodge, editor at Tuts+, goes into great detail on the benefits of sketching for product design.
 For him, sketching a concept map or mockup is the quickest way to experiment with different product ideas — and the larger the project, the more that ideas will need to be explained and the more valuable sketching will be.
-To see how this can be done for a complex product on the market, check out Jivaldi’s conceptual sketch of Apple’s recently released watch35.
+To see how this can be done for a complex product on the market, check out Jivaldi’s conceptual sketch of Apple’s recently released watch.